kubedb/docs/README.md

 ## Support

+To speak with us, please leave a message on [our website](https://appscode.com/contact/).

-We use Slack for public discussions.
-To chit chat with us or the rest of the community, join us in the [Kubernetes Slack team](https://kubernetes.slack.com/messages/C8149MREV/) channel `#kubedb`.
+To join public discussions with the KubeDB community, join us in the [Kubernetes Slack team](https://kubernetes.slack.com/messages/C8149MREV/) channel `#kubedb`.
 To sign up, use our [Slack inviter](http://slack.kubernetes.io/).

-To receive product annoucements, please join our [mailing list](https://groups.google.com/forum/#!forum/kubedb) or follow us on [Twitter](https://twitter.com/KubeDB).
-Our mailing list is also used to share design docs shared via Google docs.
+To receive product annoucements, follow us on [Twitter](https://twitter.com/KubeDB).

 If you have found a bug with KubeDB or want to request for new features, please [file an issue](https://github.com/kubedb/project/issues/new).